Claire Eva Pierce, Psychosynthesis Counselling and Therapy, MBACP

 my face."
 Brian, North London

 Counselling/Therapy sessions take place weekly.
 Our work can be either short or long-term and can be reviewed at any time.
-As an accredited and registered member of the British Association for Counselling and Psychotherapy (MBACP), the UK Council for Psychotherapy (UKCP), the Association for Independent Practitioners (AIP) and Association of Psychospiritual Practitioners (APP), I adhere to their professional guidelines and code of ethics.
+As an accredited and registered member of the British Association for Counselling and Psychotherapy (MBACP) and the Association for Independent Practitioners (AIP), I adhere to their professional guidelines and code of ethics.
 All information disclosed will be treated as confidential.

 Thank you for taking time to read this far.
 Take the first step - email me or call me to have a confidential chat and find out how I can help.